Sampling (noisy) quantum circuits through randomized rounding: Sampling from QUBO circuits

 QUBOs are well-suited for quantum computers as binary variables can be replaced with spin variables, transforming the problem into a ground-state search.
 In physics and chemistry, these formulations are known as Ising spin glasses \cite{Nishimori2001}.
 QUBOs are NP-hard, and numerous quantum algorithms were designed to tackle such problems \cite{Peruzzo2014,farhi2014quantum}.

-Although Max-Cut can be expressed as a QUBO problem, analyzing the approximation ratio of our sampling approach requires a distinct treatment.
+Although Max-Cut can be expressed as a QUBO problem, analyzing the recovery ratio of our sampling approach requires a distinct treatment.
 Specifically, given a matrix $A \in \mathbb{R}^{n \times n}$, we consider the optimization problem:

 The optimization problem is often depicted in the form of a graph $\mathcal{G}=(V,E)$, where the interaction between two nodes $i$ and $j$ is represented by the term $A_{ij}$.
 In the following sections, we analyze sampling from QUBO circuits under both noisy and noiseless regimes.